Han-Gyuseung/5PG/docs/source/start/tutorial/preparation.rst

  The unit of strain energy must be same to the unit of energy in ``CEL.log``, either eV/[mixing atoms] or J/[mixing atoms].

  [mixing atoms] indicates the number of atoms in microstates.
- For an pseudobinary system of GaAs\ :sub`x`\ Sb\ :sub`1-x`\ as an example, a 2x2x2 zincblende supercell is composed of 32 cations and 32 anions.
+ For an pseudobinary system of GaAs\ :sub:`x`\ Sb\ :sub:`1-x`\ as an example, a 2x2x2 zincblende supercell is composed of 32 cations and 32 anions.
  In this case, the number of mixing atoms is 32.